fablabmade/madeinafablab-workshop-manual/02_workshop_intro.md

 **DESIGN AND PROTOTYPING - 3 HOURS**

 According with their own proposal and the project requirements, each group customizes and prototype products from 2D and 3D digital models in order to build an MVP.
-The group will be in charge of integrating any electronic component, as well as designing identity and packaging for the product.
+The group will be in charge of integrating any electronic component, customizing functionality as well as designing identity and packaging for the product.

 **PRODUCTION PLAN - 30 MIN**